Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: Conclusion

 \section{Conclusion}

 In conclusion, it is important to emphasize an important point, that of the asymptotic dynamical regime to which the fluid system belongs.
-In the context of this paper, we have restricted our analysis to the highly anisotropic regime of \textit{rapid} rotation (i.e. infinitesimally small Rossby number).
-It has been shown that the application of wave turbulence theory in this regime yields a $k^{-3}_\perp$ law for the anisotropic energy spectrum, $e_{\bf k}$ ({\bf cf.} equivalently a $k^{-2}_\perp$ spectrum for the cylindrically symmetric spectrum, $E_{k_\perp}$) that is in agreement with results from numerical simulations as has been stated earlier.
-An asymptotically reduced system spans a hierarchy of slow manifold regimes thereby gradually moving energy towards the {2D} modes.
+In the context of this paper, we have restricted our analysis to the highly anisotropic regime of \textit{rapid} rotation (i.e. infinitesimally small Rossby number) within the slow manifold where $k_z$ is infinitesimally small.
+It has been shown that the application of a rigorous multiple scales perturbation method within this regime yields a $k^{-3}_\perp$ law for the anisotropic energy spectrum, $e_{\bf k}$ ({\bf cf.} equivalently a $k^{-2}_\perp$ spectrum for the cylindrically symmetric spectrum, $E_{k_\perp}$) that is in agreement with results from numerical simulations as has been stated earlier.
+An asymptotically reduced system spans a hierarchy of slow manifold regimes and thereby captures the gradual transfer of energy towards the {2D} modes.
 Interestingly, a similar power law solution can also be obtained by applying a \textit{critical balance} phenomenology (where fast inertial wave time scale balances the nonlinear advection time scale) to the system of rotating turbulence as has been shown in \citet{NS11}.
 This is the realm of strong turbulence where the nonlinear interactions are strong, meaning $\omega \tau_{NL} \sim \mathcal{O}(1)$.
 However, the anisotropic limit of rapidly rotating turbulence is farther away from modes where critical balance holds, this has been shown through numerical simulations in \citet{Leoni13}.
 In addition to the discussion in section V(C) above, the reader is referred to \citep{Sen_th, NS11} for a detailed discussion on a wave turbulence and critical balance schematic of the energy cascade process.
-It is important to note that in the analysis presented in this paper, any physical artifacts induced by boundary condition is not considered.
-Interested readers are referred to the work of \citep{Elena10} that describes discrete boundary effects on wave turbulence formalism.
+It is important to note that in the analysis presented in this paper, any physical artifact induced by boundary condition is not considered.
+Interested readers are referred to the work of \citep{Elena10} that describes discrete boundary effects on wave turbulence formalism. \\